 During your time on this project, you’ll have plenty of opportunity to organize medical campaigns and workshops.
 One of our regular workshops is on Adult HIV Education.
 This is an interactive program where you’ll be able to engage with local people and, working alongside a Zulu coordinator, assist in delivering key educational sessions.

-Further to these educational classes, you will also play a very active role in facilitating HIV/AIDS Support Groups for sufferers, discussing topics such as healthy living, prevention, living with the virus and even touch on topics such as future income generation for the family, sustainable food sources and support the support group members in their interests and what they would like to learn about.
+Further to these educational classes, you will also play a very active role in facilitating HIV/AIDS Support Groups for sufferers, discussing topics such as healthy living, prevention, living with the virus and even touch on topics such as future income generation for the family, sustainable food sources and supporting the group members in their interests and what they would like to learn about.

 Fun & Travel